mprefuge/payment-processor/docs/END_TO_END_TESTING.md

 Because the flow uses production-grade services you must run it from a machine that has access to the same credentials that power the live environment (or a full set of sandbox equivalents).
+When the CI toggle for the end-to-end suite is disabled the pipeline instead executes `npm run health-check`, which builds the project and invokes the health-check Azure Function handler to confirm that the backing services are reachable without creating records in Salesforce or QuickBooks.

 ## 1. Prerequisite Tooling